Platanthera flava var. herbiola (R. Br. ex Ait. f.) Luer

 Basis for Listing

 This unusual orchid is relatively widespread in the northeastern United States and extreme southeastern Canada, and yet it appears to be rare or threatened throughout most of its range.
-Minnesota lies at the northwestern edge of this range where a limited amount of suitable habitat exists.
-Up until 1988, there were only 8 reported and 2 confirmed populations of Platanthera flava var. herbiola known to occur in Minnesota.
-Since that time, over 40 additional populations have been discovered in the state, largely the result of intensive searches by the Minnesota DNR.
-However, this is not believed to represent an actual net increase in the number of existing populations, just the discovery of previously unknown populations.
+Minnesota lies at the northwestern edge of its range, where only a limited amount of suitable habitat exists.

 Biology / Life History